-Asking for a raise is easier said than done — but following these six simple tips will increase your chances of getting what you want.
+Are you wondering how to ask for a raise?
+Asking for a raise is easier said than done, but there are some simple tips that will increase your chances of getting what you want.

 Keep in mind that your employer is not required to give you a raise, so don't assume you'll get one just because you've been there for a certain amount of time.

 This means you go into the meeting prepared, you keep it professional, and you ease into the discussion.

 Katie Donovan, salary negotiation consultant and founder of EqualPayNegotiations.com, wrote: “At its core, the pay raise conversation is the same as telling your boss about any other broken tool.
 You don’t sweat for one month about saying the Internet is down, the printer is broken, or your chair is uncomfortable.
 Instead, you expect action to fix it… Borrow that mentality and the pay raise conversation just got less nerve-racking.”

 Donovan recommends starting off the conversation by talking about your performance before tackling any numbers.
 Once your boss compliments your work, then you can say something like, “I’m glad you think I’m doing a good job on x.
 It has come to my attention that I’m making less than the industry average, though…”

 As Laura C. Browne and I write in “Raise Rules for Women: How to Make Money at Work,” your employer doesn’t care if your rent has increased, your car has broken down, your partner has been laid off, or you’ve run up credit card debt — unless, of course, these life events affect the way you're working.

 Personal events have no place in a raise negotiation.
 Instead, focus on how your work has impacted the bottom line, gotten the company more clients, saved the company money, or made the company look outstanding.